marlenabazan/mvc/README.md

 Using framework Symfony I built few pages including the 21-game, library that communicates with database using Doctrine ORM and my final project for this course.

 The project is about one of the Sustainable Development Goals - Good health and well-being.
 I show a few charts with some statistics that I store in database using ORM.
-There is also a project about-page with project documentation.
+There is also an about-page with projects documentation.